 In light of all this, I thought it would be helpful (pun intended, Lol) to point out 3 main things that I have learnt from this experience:

 i) For the longest time, I have associated needing help with weakness.
 Why?
 Because it puts me in a vulnerable position, and I don't like being vulnerable.
 But now I know that asking for help is actually a sign of strength, as well as maturity.

 ii) I have also realized that we will always need each other's help in one way or another.
 It's the reason God made so many of us.
 We are actually here for each other, and the sooner we figure that out, the better and easier our lives will be.

 iii) Lastly, the thing that I was fighting so much was actually the thing that was holding me back.
 I can't put into words just how much I have grown and achieved this year because of all the help I have received from family, friends, and other well-meaning people.
 I can only imagine how far I would still be in my own personal journey if I had insisted on having my way, and had kept doing things on my own.🤦♀

-There's an African saying that goes, "If you want to go fast, go alone.
+There's an African proverb that says, "If you want to go fast, go alone.
 If you want to go far, go together."
 I first came across it a while ago, but I feel like I only really understand it now - thanks to the experiences I've gone through this year.

 In retrospect, I now see that going it alone is one of the most dangerous things we can do.
-Not only does it make us proud - as our self-confidence grows the more we achieve on our own - but it also leaves us susceptible to falling in so many ways! 😲Having people to walk with us on our journey, on the other hand, keeps us safe - as they are able to see things we may not see; and can advise us when we're unsure of something.
+Not only does it make us proud - as we tend to become more arrogant the more we achieve on our own - but it also leaves us susceptible to falling in so many ways! 😲Having people to walk with us on our journey, on the other hand, keeps us safe - as they are able to see things we may not see; and can advise us when we're unsure of something.